gh0stl0nely/100-days-of-code/README.md

 **Link**: This is a link for Type Casting for class https://codegym.cc/quests/lectures/questcore.level02.lecture01

 **Thoughts:** Another day of learning Java.
 I love it!
 OOP is definitely a concept that every developer should know to become a better programmer.
 Mastering such concept will not only allow one to write cleaner code, but also let one to think about how to design great softwares.

+### Day 7: September 20, 2020

+**Today's Progress**: Learned about early binding and late binding
+1) Early binding: Example of this is static method.
+Static method is defined at `COMPILED TIME`
+2) Late binding: Example of this is instance (non-static) method.
+When you override a NON-STATIC method, it will be ran at `RUN TIME`.
+An advantage of late binding is that at run-time a method can be used on different type of objects, but it will be SLOWER because it is executed at RUN-TIME.

+**Thoughts:**